csci3155/pppl-lab1/README.md

 After setting up the CU CS VM, you will need to [download](https://www.jetbrains.com/idea/download/) and install IntelliJ IDEA.
 The Community Edition will be fine.

-The project is designed to work with [Scala](http://www.scala-lang.org/) is 2.10.
-We will standardize on 2.10.5 (the latest Scala 2.10).
-The project files have not yet been ported to Scala 2.11.
+The project is designed to work with [Scala](http://www.scala-lang.org/) is 2.11.
+We will standardize on 2.11.8 (the latest Scala 2.11).
 For the most part, you do not need to worry about the Scala version because we are using sbt for building.

 ### IntelliJ Import